olegabu/mimblewimble-chaincode/README.md

 ## TODO

-Note `CFLAGS="-fPIC"` flag is need to build this package only while not required in other uses of go-mimblewimble library.
+Note `CFLAGS="-fPIC"` flag is needed to build this package while not required in other uses of go-mimblewimble library.
 This need to be investigated.